open/close all folders

 - Parodied mercilessly by "Weird Al" Yankovic in his film UHF.

-- For comedic effect, Han Solo can be seen in Star Wars as the Screaming Warrior chasing after a detachment of Stormtroopers, blaster drawn, until he runs into their reinforcements, at which point he begins screaming and running away from them.
+- For comedic effect, Han Solo can be seen in Star Wars as the Screaming Warrior chasing after a detachment of Stormtroopers, blaster drawn, until he runs into their reinforcements (in the Updated Re-release), at which point he begins screaming and running away from them.

 - More seriously, Yoda screams before jumping any enemy that actually requires efforts on his part.

 - One of Bruce Lee's iconic traits.

 - Joker has 2-4 guys like this in the '89 Batman film.
 One of them fights Batman in an alley with dual swords, and the other three fight in succession in the belfry scene at the end.
 The last guy, a Scary Black Man, provides the only real threat.

 - Just about every male character in Big Trouble in Little China is one of these.

 - Kikuchiyo (Toshiro Mifune), the farmer's son crazy pseudo-samurai in Shichinin no Samurai.